-Scotch whisky regions 101
+Scotch whisky regions 101: a refresher

 Single malts are divided according to the geographical location of the distilleries, and for good reason – apart from the Highland malts, each geographic area has a distinct style of whisky.